Sorry, the Capitals' Jersey Sponsor Is Not Bantr

 Starting in late 2022, the team’s red and blue uniforms will include a 3-by-3.5 inch patch bearing the Caesars Sportsbook name and goblet logo.
 A similar sponsor for away games has yet to be announced.

-Caesars is the entertainment company that owns William Hill Sportsbook, the sports betting venue that opened at Capital One in May.
+Caesars is the entertainment company that owns Caesars Sportsbook by William Hill, the sports betting venue that opened at Capital One in May.
 The unveiling marked the first-ever sportsbook in the country in a professional sports arena.